 Note: star icon in a standard indicates where educators can integrate the Standards of Mathematical Practices, SMP 4, model with mathematics into their resources.
-The modeling and data analysis SMP bundle may also appear and indicate to include SMP 2, 4, and 5.
+The data analysis and modeling SMP bundle may also appear and indicate to include SMP 2, 4, and 5.

 When including the model and data analysis bundle, students analyze complex, real-world scenarios and construct and use mathematical models to interpret and solve problems.
-When both the star and modeling and data analysis are indicated, educators should emphasize SMP 4 and the SMP bundle, model, and data analysis.
-When both are listed, educators will focus on the following modeling and data analysis characteristics:
+When both the star and data analysis and modeling are indicated, educators should emphasize SMP 4 and the SMP bundle, model, and data analysis.
+When both are listed, educators will focus on the following data analysis and modeling characteristics: